PaulBlanche/frugal/docs/data/getting-started/04-create-dynamic-pages.md

 ## Serve the website

-With dynamic pages, frugal will function as a web server.
+With dynamic pages, Frugal will function as a web server.
 You will still need a build step so keep the `/build.ts` module.
-In a module `/serve.ts` add the following code :
+In a module `/serve.ts` add the following code:

 ```ts
 import { config } from './frugal.config.ts';